hffeka/hffeka/README.md

 I'm a computer science student from finland,
 - very passionate about full stack web development
+- interested in software engineering and tech in general
-- interested in psychology, business and marketing
+- as well as psychology, business and marketing
+- arts and sports
 - open to collaborate

 <p>